 - 1. Retain a pleasant and safe pedestrian experience by protecting existing street trees and not disrupting existing views and vistas. - 2.
-Ensuring the natural gualities of the street are retained by choosing local and indigenous species. - 3.
-Retain grassed verges and unformed kerb and gutter. - 4.
+Ensuring the natural qualities of the street are retained by choosing local and indigenous species. - 3.
+Retain grassed verges and unformed kerb and gutter where possible. - 4.
 Provide soft engineering techniques such as bioretention swales within the street reserve for stormwater and road runoff treatment. - 5.
 Simplify the visual qualities of the street by undergrounding power lines. - 6.
 Ensure that new lots along Creek Street match existing lots in terms of the lot width, the building type, the setback and landscaping. - 7.
-Ensure new lots do not change the view corridor. - 8.
-Ensure that the vegetation surrounding the pump station to the east of Creek Street is protected and retained where possible.
+Ensure new lots do not change the view corridor.